Jennifer Decker: Life and career

 Afterward, she began to show interest in cinematography.
 For this she next appeared in Steve Suissa's "L'Amour Dangereux" (Love on the run) also known as Trop Plain D'amour and Cavale, opposite Nicolas Cazalé.
 Jennifer Decker played Noémie, a young teenager who goes on the run with Simon, a boy who's on the fast track of life.

-Although Jennifer tends to focus on feature films, she also shows interest in short-films as well.
+Although Jennifer tends to focus on feature films, she shows interest in short-films too.
 For this she was seen next in Pierre Bernier's, Jeux de Haute Société (2003), a short-film, in which she plays Madame Blanche.

-She started in the renowned French series Une Femme d'Honneur (2005), in the episode of Les Liens du Sang, playing as Laëtitia Cervantes, a very intense and interesting character.
+She started in the renowned French series Une Femme d'Honneur (2005), in the episode of Les Liens du Sang, playing as Laëtitia Cervantes, an intense character.
 Jennifer completed four films in 2006.
 She started the year with Jeune Homme, a Swiss film, in which she plays Elodie Dumoulin, a young artist, who takes drawing lessons and meets the lead character, Sebastian, played by Matthias Schoch.
 Sebastian is a new transfer student from abroad who came to study in France.
 Sebastian stayed with a French family who, coincidentally, is Elodie's family.

 After Jeune Homme, Jennifer starred in Les Amants Du Flore, an acclaimed film, directed by Ilan Duran Cohen, starring Anna Mouglalis.
 Jennifer played Marina, a sensitive student, who at first fell in love with her teacher, Simone de Beauvoir, but later fell for a lover who died due to the consequences of the second world war.

 In 2006, she was discovered by Tony Bill while he was vacationing in Paris.
 She was soon cast as Lucienne, opposite James Franco and Jean Reno.
 This became the debut of Jennifer's career as feature film actress, for which she received the attention of critics and an international audience.

 In 2006 Jennifer returned to France for a television film revolving around the life of Jeanne Poisson, la Pompadour.
 The film title is Jeanne Poisson, Marquise de Pompadour (2006).
 Jennifer plays La Dauphine, who is the wife of Jeanne Poisson's husband's best friend.
 She plays an older character, rather than the usual character she on which she previously focused.

 After working with Robin Davis in Jeanne Poisson, Marquise de Pompadour, Jennifer starred in an even more interesting role, in the comedy as Hellphone (2007), directed by James Huth.
 The movie was unlike other Hellphone movies, for this one had a different angle to it.
 Jennifer plays Angie, the love interest of Sid, played by Jean-Baptist Maunier, who desperately wants to date her, but has no cell phone to contact her.
 Sid buys an amazing phone, which costs 30 euros at a cheap Chinese store, to be able to get a closer connection to Angie.
 He does not realize that the phone comes from Hell.
 This film earned a lot of press attention, and boosted Jennifer's career.